 Photo op Dwight Schultz

-As always there wasn't much time to talk at the photo op, so I was glad I already talked to Mr. Schultz during the autograph moment.
+As always there wasn't much time to talk at the photo op, so I was glad I already talked to Dwight Schultz during the autograph moment.
 For me the photo op was just a bonus.
 There was a funny moment, during the photo op and it involved the photographer.
-After he took the photo, the photographer mentioned that he loved my shirt and I was quite nervous, so I mumbled something back, while I was still grasping on to Dwight.
+After he took the photo, the photographer mentioned that he loved my shirt and I was quite nervous, so I mumbled something back, while I was still grasping on to Dwight Schultz.

 To make a long story shorter, I was so happy when Heroes Dutch Comic Con announced yet another one of my childhood heroes.
 Besides the excitement I do always have a bit of fear.
 There is always a chance that the guy turns out to be not as great as you thought.
 Luckily this wasn't the case with the amazing Dwight Schultz.
 The man is a legend!